 It’s written by Clifford Odets and Ernest Lehman and there isn’t a 60-second stretch without a piece of dialogue so sharp it could cut you (and in some cases it does, leaving victims bleeding its wake): “You’re dead, son.
 You’re just not buried.”
 “The cat’s in the bag and the bag’s in the river.”
 “I’d hate to take a bite out of you.
 You’re a cookie full of arsenic.”
 “My right hand hasn’t seen my left hand in years.”
 And director Alexander Mackendrick and cinematographer James Wong Howe make the film come alive with a jittery, electric energy by shooting the exteriors on the streets of Broadway at night.
 Their camera is rarely still, propelled by Falco’s restless energy and the busy nightlife of this dirty town of exclusive nightclubs and entertainment joints interspersed with pawn shops: the palaces of dreams and the final resting place of the treasures from everyone who failed to make their dreams come true.
 Sidney is perpetually dancing between these two extremes until he’s run out of dance partners and the music ends.

-Susan Harrison, Martin Milner, and Sam Levene co-star and The Chico Hamilton Quintet appears and themselves.
+Susan Harrison, Martin Milner, and Sam Levene co-star and The Chico Hamilton Quintet appears as themselves.

 It was added to the National Film Registry in 1993